• Skip to primary navigation

 Christmas Eggnog

-To serve, pour the eggnog into small glasses or mugs and adjust the amount of rum.
-And sprinkle the top with the orange zest.
-Then use a nutmeg grater to grate the desired amount of fresh nutmeg over the top.
+To serve, pour the eggnog into small glasses or mugs and adjust the amount of rum and sprinkle the top with the orange zest.
+Then use a nutmeg grater to add correct amount of spiced flavor with the freshly grated nutmeg over the top.
 Serve with cinnamon stick if desired.
+We hope you enjoy this semi-homemade orange eggnog this holiday season.

 Other Christmas Cocktails: